 Photo:This is a file from the Wikimedia Commons and is licensed under Creative Commons Attribution-Share Alike 4.0 International.

 Lonnie received the Samuel Huntington Public Service Award in 2014.
 Graduating from Bowdoin College, he went to Zambia to set up an organization to help school children succeed in their classes and give them a healthier start in life.
-He emailed the Award Committee with some wonderful facts and figures about the success of Healthy Learners.
 The Zambian government has adopted the Healthy Learners model as national policy.

 In addition, Lonnie was named a Social Entrepreneur by the Draper Richards Kaplan Foundation, which finds, funds and supports early stage high impact social enterprises tackling some of the world’s most challenging problems.